-The DNR is required to award additional subsidy according to two authorities, the Consolidated Appropriations Act, 2024 Public Law (PL) 118-42, and the FWPCA.
+The DNR is required to award additional subsidy according to two authorities, the Full-Year Continuing Appropriations and Extensions Act, 2025 Public Law (PL) 119-4, and the FWPCA.
 All additional subsidy will be provided in the form of principal forgiveness (PF), which has shown to be the most efficient method of providing additional subsidy and does not involve imposing additional federal grant requirements on recipients.

-The FFY 2024 appropriation requires the CWFP to award 10% of the Base capitalization grant as additional subsidy.
-Based on a capitalization grant amount of \$22,070,000, \$2,207,000 must be provided as additional subsidy under the Consolidated Appropriations Act authority.
-In addition, the Bipartisan Infrastructure Law (BIL), also known as the Infrastructure Investment and Jobs Act (PL 117-58, November 15, 2021, 135 Stat 429), amended the FWPCA to require that the CWSRF provide between 10% and up to 30% of the Base capitalization grant (\$2,207,000-\$6,621,000) as additional subsidy to municipalities that meet the Affordability Criteria as described in Section X.A.
-Due to anticipated shortfalls in Ioan funding, Wisconsin plans to make the minimum of \$2,207,000 in PF under the FWPCA authority.
+The FFY 2025 appropriation requires the CWFP to award 10% of the Base capitalization grant as additional subsidy.
+Based on a capitalization grant amount of \$42,891,000, \$4,289,100 must be provided as additional subsidy under the appropriations act authority.
+In addition, the Infrastructure Investment and Jobs Act (IIJA) (PL 117-58, November 15, 2021, 135 Stat 429), amended the FWPCA to require that the CWSRF provide between 10% and up to 30% of the Base capitalization grant (\$4,289,100-12,867,300) as additional subsidy to municipalities that meet the Affordability Criteria as described in Section 10.1.
+Given the recent demand for funding, the CWFP plans to make \$4,289,100 in PF available under the FWPCA authority.

-The BIL mandates that 49% of funds provided through the CWSRF Supplemental capitalization grant be provided as additional subsidy.
-Based on a grant amount of \$61,481,000, Wisconsin will make \$30,125,690 in new PF available under the Supplemental capitalization grant.
-PF in the amount of \$5,749,000 will be available from the FFY 2023 Emerging Contaminants capitalization grant.
+The IIJA mandates that 49% of funds provided through the CWSRF Supplemental capitalization grant be provided as additional subsidy.
+Based on a grant amount of \$66,599,000, the CWFP will make

+\$32,633,510 in new PF available under the Supplemental capitalization grant.